TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/ModifyEditFormUserAccessEvent.rst

 to modify the user access decision in an object-oriented way, using convenience methods.

-To modify the user access, the following methods are available:

--   :php:`allowUserAccess()`: Allows user access to the editing form
--   :php:`setLinkExplanation()`: Denies user access to the editing form
--   :php:`doesUserHaveAccess()`: Returns the current user access state
--   :php:`getAccessDeniedException()`: If Core's DataProvider previously denied access, this returns the corresponding exception, :php:`null` otherwise

-The following additional methods can be used for further context:

--   :php:`getTableName()`: Returns the table name of the record in question
--   :php:`getCommand()`: Returns the requested command, either `new` or `edit`
--   :php:`getDatabaseRow()`: Returns the record's database row

 In case any listener to the new event denies user access, while it was initially allowed by Core, the :php:`TYPO3\CMS\Backend\Form\Exception\AccessDeniedListenerException` will be thrown.